 |Typically requires more reading and may involve more papers and written assignments than traditional classes.|

-What if outside obligations such as athletics, after school activities, work, family vacations, field trips, etc., conflict with college classes?
+What if extracurricular obligations such as athletics, after school activities, work, family vacations, field trips, etc., conflict with class?

 College classes require a serious commitment and students are expected to view their class as a priority.
 That does not exclude participation in activities, but if a student does not attend class, (or complete required assignments for attendance in an online class), they are counted absent.
 If students do not complete assignments and do not meet the instructor’s makeup/late work policy, the student will likely earn a zero for the work.